timkahlke/BASTA/README.md

 # Requirements

-BASTA can be installed using the [conda](https://conda.io/docs/) environment manager.
+BASTA dependencies and requirements can be installed using the [conda](https://conda.io/docs/) environment manager.
 For installation without conda see installation instructions on the wiki (https://github.com/timkahlke/BASTA/wiki).

 Once you have conda [installed](https://conda.io/miniconda.html), do the following: